stkent/stkent.github.io/_posts/2020-05-07-expressing-relationships-between-nullable-parameters-in-kotlin.md

 **Function context**

-We're plotting a user's location on a map.
-If we know the user's location, we include a circle representing location accuracy _if that accuracy is available_.
-If we don't know the user's location, we plot nothing.
+We’re plotting a user’s location on a map.
+If we know the user’s location, we include a circle representing location accuracy _if that accuracy is available_.
+If we don’t know the user’s location, we plot nothing.

 **Valid parameter combinations**